Greece has always been on your bucket list.

 In 2018, we're going to immerse a small group in a microcosm of the world that is Crete.
 A diverse land, full of natural and cultural wonders - and yes, fantastic food.
 Food will be central to our journey through Crete.
 You'll meet some of Crete's unique people, hospitable and yet proud, wild and yet friendly, crazy and yet grounded.

 Wait!
 We might just be describing ourselves here!

 During our 9 days together, we'll participate in hands-on cooking classes using hyper-local ingredients, learn the secrets of traditional Cretan cuisine, share tastings at olive oil and wine producing vineyards, tour beehives and organic farms, stroll through local food markets, bear witness to thousands of years of history, and of course, introduce you to the best beaches and local restaurants of Crete.

-Each day will focus on a different aspect of the island's culture, history, and culinary tradition, and each evening will be spent in comfortable villa accommodations close to the sea.
+Each day will focus on a different aspect of the island's culture, history, and culinary tradition, and each evening will be spent in comfortable villa accommodations.

 This is not your typical Greek island group tour.
 We've crafted an experience that will impact and stay with you for a lifetime.

 We'll introduce you to the specialists that provide the olive oil, wine, and honey that is so ubiquitous in Greek culture.
 Each tour will include special tastings complemented with a traditional mezze, of course.